HiPerCoRe/KTT/documentation/ktt_api.md

 * `size_t addArgument(const void* vectorData, const size_t numberOfElements, const ArgumentDataType& argumentDataType, const ArgumentMemoryType& argumentMemoryType)`:
 Adds new vector argument with specified number of elements and data type to kernel.
 Argument memory type specifies whether argument is used for input or output (or both).
+Supported data type sizes are 8, 16, 32 and 64 bits.
 Returns id assigned to argument by tuner.

+* `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryType& argumentMemoryType)`:
+Adds new vector argument to kernel.
+Argument memory type specifies whether argument is used for input or output (or both).
+Supported data type sizes are 8, 16, 32 and 64 bits.
+Returns id assigned to argument by tuner.

 * `size_t addArgument(const void* scalarData, const ArgumentDataType& argumentDataType)`:
 Adds new scalar argument with specified data type to kernel.
 All scalar arguments are read-only.
+Supported data type sizes are 8, 16, 32 and 64 bits.
+Returns id assigned to argument by tuner.

+* `size_t addArgument(const T& value)`:
+Adds new scalar argument to kernel.
+All scalar arguments are read-only.
+Supported data type sizes are 8, 16, 32 and 64 bits.
 Returns id assigned to argument by tuner.

 * `void enableArgumentPrinting(const size_t argumentId, const std::string& filePath, const ArgumentPrintCondition& argumentPrintCondition)`: